whoisranna/Decathlon-clone/README.md

 # Decathlon-clone
-This is the clone project
+This is the my first clone project
 <br>
 Author-Gaurav Kumar